gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorials/advanced.md

 gradient(f_multiarg, extras_other_constant, backend, x, Constant(10))
 ```

-!!! warning
-    At the moment, contexts only work with ForwardDiff, but we will add compatibility with other backends soon.
-    This trick will be especially important to leverage Enzyme's annotations for increased performance.

 ## Sparsity

 Sparse AD is very useful when Jacobian or Hessian matrices have a lot of zeros.